filmote/Frogger_Tutorial/10. Add a Title and Game Over Screen/Frogger.md

 Searching for `gameMode` in the code will reveal other points where it is updated.

+> Your Turn: <br/>
+> If you played the completed game in section 1, you may have noticed a short time after the title screen is rendered that it then displays a 'Press A' prompt.
+This code needs to be added to the `title_Loop()` function using the already declared `titleCount` variable.<br/>
+> Increment the `titleCount` variable until it reaches 64.
+Once there, display the `PressA` image at location (90, 50).

 Congratulations!
 You have built a version of **Frogger** and delved into a lot of sophisticated programming topics.